Tariq-Mehmood-Malik/Kubernetes/deployment.md

 # Kubernetes Deployment

-A **Kubernetes Deployment** is a fundamental building block for managing containerized applications in a Kubernetes cluster.
-A Deployment is an API resource and a higher-level abstraction that provides a **declarative way to manage and scale a set of identical Pods**.
-It provides declarative updates to Pods and ReplicaSets, ensuring that the desired number of replicas are running and that Pods are replaced automatically if they fail or need to be updated.
-Deployments are commonly used for managing stateless applications, such as web servers or microservices, because they handle rolling updates, scaling, and self-healing (restarting Pods when they fail).
+In Kubernetes, a **pod** is the smallest and simplest unit that we can deploy and manage.
+On other hand a **Deployment** is used to manages **pods** by ensuring the desired number of replicas (copies) of the pod are running at all times.
+The Deployment handles the creation, updating, and scaling of pods, while ensuring that if any pod fails or is terminated, Kubernetes automatically replaces it to maintain the desired number of pods.

 **Features:**
 - `Scaling`: You can change the number of replicas by updating the replicas field in the Deployment YAML.
 Kubernetes will automatically scale up or down to match the desired number of replicas.